realityexpander/How_to_program_from_ground_up/README.md

       > - How Vacuum Tubes Work
       >   - https://www.youtube.com/watch?v=nA_tgIygvNo

-      > - ### **Notice:**  While the actual physical electron flow direction is from the "negative" terminal to the "positive" terminal, the "conventional" flow direction of electricity in schematics is considered to go from the "positive" terminal to the "negative" terminal.
+      > ### Notice:  While the actual physical electron flow direction is from the "negative" terminal to the "positive" terminal, the "conventional" flow direction of electricity in schematics is considered to go from the "positive" terminal to the "negative" terminal.
       >> Yes!
 This is rather confusing at first, and you can give thanks to ding-dong Ben Franklin for this bit of technical debt we all have to deal with at the beginning of learning electronics.
     - Electricity in a vacuum behaves differently than in normal atmosphere.
       - Electrons can flow freely in a vacuum.
 I like to think of this as the invention of "nothing."